 What Enumerated Rights Does an American Have Under the Constitution?

-Most enumerated rights come from the Bill of Rights, which is almost as old as the constitution.
-After Americans realized they needed a stronger federal government, they also decided on a bill of rights to protect them from government abuses.
-Since then, the anti-slavery and women’s suffrage amendments have greatly improved the rights of people in the United States.
+Most enumerated rights come from the Bill of Rights, almost as old as the constitution.
+After Americans realized they needed a stronger federal government, they also decided on a Bill of Rights to protect them from government abuses.

 The First Amendment